 Consider what might be exacerbating it.
 Aside from missing you, other stimuli in your pet’s environment may become problematic while you’re gone.
 A lot of dogs are overly vigilant when they’re left alone, because they’re worried and on edge.
 Regular, everyday noises such as street traffic or the post arriving can sound much scarier in your absence.
 It’s not just sounds either, maybe it’s seeing “threatening” strangers passing by or the postman, or even just the empty driveway where your car usually sits that’s stressful.
 Figuring out how to dull these sights and sounds may make a big difference.

 Anytime your pet exhibits troubling or out-of-character behaviour, immediately consult your veterinarian so you can rule out a medical cause.
 If everything is physically fine and you still aren’t successful helping your animal on your own, try working with a professional trainer or behaviourist as soon as possible so that the behaviour doesn’t get worse.
 Your vet can also prescribe a anti-anxiety medication to help them feel calmer.

-Get a remote job or work in a dog friendly office
+Get a remote job or find a dog friendly office job

 Our dogs provide us with love and companionship, no matter what.
 The majority of us can’t bear to be away from them either!
 So, if your looming office return is stressing you out or making you rethink your situation, why not consider opportunities with a remote or dog friendly employer?If this is an option you’re seriously considering, you can check out remote and dog friendly opportunities on our website!